branan/teensy40/README.md

 ## Limitations

 * Code runs only off of flash (as does `.rodata`)
-* No abstractions - all registers must be accessed directly via pointers
+* Pretty much no abstractions - most registers must be accessed directly via pointers
 * No `.data` section, since we cannot copy the initialization data in yet
-* RAM is used for `.bss`, but is not yet zero-initialized
 * Cannot be used as a dependency crate

 ## Dependencies